contributte/datagrid/.docs/assets.md

 # Assets

-DataGrid needs for its precise functionality some third party scripts and styles.
+Datagrid needs for its precise functionality some third party scripts and styles.
 Install all required assets with NPM.

 **CSS (external)**